githubtraining/exercise-configure-dependabot/README.md

-# Welcome to the exercise-configure-dependabot exercise!
+# Welcome to the Configure Dependabot exercise!

-This exercise checks FILL THIS IN.
+This exercise checks your knowledge on configuring Dependabot.
 It is automatically graded via a workflow once you have completed the instructions.

 ## About this exercise